Review · Other Supplements

 Is TheyaVue a scam?

-No. It's a real product shipped to your door from a company with a working sales and support channel, the label is fully disclosed, and the refund is processed through ClickBank if you ask within 60 days.
-The fair question is whether the formula justifies $131 — not whether the bottle arrives.
+No, it's a real product shipped to your door.
+The formula exists, and the refund is processed through ClickBank if you ask within 60 days.
+The issue is whether the formula is worth $131 — not whether the bottle arrives.